BitzArt/ApiExceptions/README.md

 dotnet add package BitzArt.ApiExceptions
 ```

-This will allow you to use ApiExceptions, and you can then handle them as you see fit.
+This will allow you to create and throw ApiExceptions, and you can then handle them as you see fit.